trivisonno/ohiovaccine/README.md

 Transit information is also provided for those pharmacies located near a bus or rail station.

+Appointments are getting booked rapidly, and availability info can be out of date within minutes.
+Refresh this page often for the most up-to-date availability.

 <!-- CONTACT -->
 ## Contact